-If a change of major advisor becomes necessary for any reason, the student must file a special form, bearing the signatures of the new advisor, with The Graduate School.
-The Change of Major Advisor form can be found on The Graduate School website at: http://grad.uconn.edu/.
+If a change of major advisor becomes necessary for any reason, the student must file a special form, bearing the signature of the new advisor, with the Graduate School.
+The Change of Major Advisor form can be found on the Registrar’s website at: registrar.uconn.edu.

-If a major advisor decides that it is not possible to continue as a student’s major advisor and wishes to resign, The Graduate School must be notified in writing as soon as possible.
+If a major advisor decides that it is not possible to continue as a student’s major advisor and wishes to resign, the Graduate School must be notified in writing as soon as possible.
 The student is then provided with a reasonable opportunity to arrange for a new major advisor.
-If a new major advisor is not identified within thirty (30) business days of the resignation of the former major advisor, the student’s graduate degree program status is terminated.
-When the resignation occurs during a summer session or winter session, then the thirty (30) business days begin on the first (1st) day of classes of the next fall or spring semester.
-A student whose status has been terminated may request a hearing by filing a written request within thirty (30) days of receipt of the letter of termination.
+If a new major advisor is not identified within 30 business days of the resignation of the former major advisor, the student’s graduate degree program status is terminated.
+When the resignation occurs during a summer session or winter session, then the 30 business days begin on the first day of classes of the next fall or spring semester.
+A student whose status has been terminated may request a hearing by filing a written request within 30 days of receipt of the letter of termination.

 Unless a field of study has established another advisory system, the advisory committee of a master’s degree student is formed after consultation between the major advisor and the student.
 The advisory committee, if an advisory committee is required, must include at least two associate advisors, one of whom must hold a current appointment to the Graduate Faculty.
 An associate advisor must possess suitable academic or scientific credentials in the student’s field of study.
 The advisory committee should be formed before the student has completed 12 credits of degree program coursework and shall then supervise the remainder of the student’s degree program.